sarthakdewan1601/InterviewPrep/README.md

 ### Welcome peeps!
 ```
-I'll be preparing DSA for my interviews and I'll be posting every questions / topics I'll be covering here.
+I'll be preparing DSA for my interviews and will be posting every question / topic I'll be preparing.

 I will be updating this Repository everyday so that I can track my progress.
 ```